-- Methods are well-established to measure and monitor harvested wood product (HWP) carbon storage over time. - The IPCC/EPA historical approach and the 100-year average are two established reporting systems, and they use the same data to create decay tables that track products in use and in landfills over 100 years. - The state of Oregon has recently commissioned an Oregon Harvested Wood Products Carbon Inventory 1906-2017.
-This inventory calculates and reports Oregon data using the IPCC/EPA method.
-Our report will be updated to include this material when it is available.
+- Methods are well-established to measure and monitor harvested wood product (HWP) carbon storage over time. - The IPCC/EPA historical approach and the 100-year average are two established reporting systems, and they use the same data to create decay tables that track products in use and in landfills over 100 years. - The state of Oregon released the Oregon Harvested Wood Products Carbon Inventory 1906-2017 in 2020.
+This inventory calculates and reports Oregon data using the IPCC/EPA method and a model parameterized to Oregon timber and primary product ratios.